 Alcohol Addiction in Washington State

-Millions of people struggle with the negative side effects of alcohol abuse or addiction.
-In many cases, if the person maintains their habit despite the harmful and unpleasant consequences, it’s likely that they suffer from alcohol addiction.
-Fortunately, Free by the Sea, located in the State of Washington is here to help.
+Fortunately, Free by the Sea, located in the beautiful state of Washington, is here to help.
 Our facility offers a quiet, relaxing environment and alcohol addiction treatments that are respectful and dignified.

 What Is Alcohol Addiction?